arangodb/arangodb/Documentation/Books/Manual/Upgrading/Manually/ActiveFailover.md

 $ update-rc.d -f arangodb3 remove
 ```

-### Set supervision in maintenance mode
+### Set supervision into maintenance mode

-**Important**: Maintenance mode is supported from versions 3.3.8/3.2.14.
+**Important**: Supervision maintenance mode is supported from ArangoDB versions
+3.3.8/3.2.14 or higher.

-You have two main choices when performing an upgrade of the Active-Failover setup:
+You have two main choices when performing an upgrade of the _Active Failover_ setup:

-- Upgrade while incurring a leader to follower switch (with reduced down-time)
+- Upgrade while incurring a leader-to-follower switch (with reduced downtime)
-- An upgrade with no leader follower switch.
+- An upgrade with no leader-to-follower switch.

 Turning the maintenance mode _on_ will enable the latter case.
-You might have a short amount of
+You might have a short
 downtime during the leader upgrade, but there will be no potential loss of _acknowledged_ operations.

 To enable the maintenance mode means to essentially disable the Agency supervision for a limited amount
 of time during the upgrade procedure.
 The following API calls will
-activate and de-activate the Maintenance mode of the Supervision job:
+activate and deactivate the maintenance mode of the supervision job:

-You might use _curl_ to send the API call.
+You might use _curl_ to send the API calls.
+The following examples assume there is an _Active Failover_ node running on `localhost` on port 7002.

 #### Activate Maintenance mode:

 `curl -u username:password <single-server>/_admin/cluster/maintenance -XPUT -d'"on"'`

-For Example:
+For example:
 ```
-curl http://localhost:7002/_admin/cluster/maintenance -XPUT -d'"on"'
+curl -u "root:" http://localhost:7002/_admin/cluster/maintenance -XPUT -d'"on"'

 {"error":false,"warning":"Cluster supervision deactivated.
 It will be reactivated automatically in 60 minutes unless this call is repeated until then."}
 ```
-**Note:** In case the manual upgrade takes longer than 60 minutes, the API call has to be resend.
+**Note:** In case the manual upgrade takes longer than 60 minutes, the API call has to be resent.

 #### Deactivate Maintenance mode:

-The _cluster_ supervision reactivates 60 minutes after disabling it.
+The _cluster_ supervision resumes automatically 60 minutes after disabling it.
-It can be manually reactivated by the following API call:
+It can be manually reactivated earlier at any point using the following API call:

 `curl -u username:password <single-server>/_admin/cluster/maintenance -XPUT -d'"off"'`

 For example:
 ```
-curl http://localhost:7002/_admin/cluster/maintenance -XPUT -d'"off"'
+curl -u "root:" http://localhost:7002/_admin/cluster/maintenance -XPUT -d'"off"'

 {"error":false,"warning":"Cluster supervision reactivated."}
 ```